Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 We found some of the best laptop bags for every situation, whether you're commuting everyday to work, traveling abroad, or want to charge your devices on the go.

-- Best commuter bag: Booq Cobra Squeeze
+- Runner up: Booq Cobra Squeeze

 - Best charging backpack: North Face Resistor/Inductor